📈 Finance

 $0$90K$180K$271K$361KYr 10Yr 20Yr 20

-Hover over the chart to see year-by-year details
+Hover or tap the chart to see year-by-year details

 Financial Insights